 CCP Activity Log

-A fundamental component of the CCP is the recording of Learning Activities on the online CCP Activity Log.
-Annual completion of the CCP Activity Log is required to validate Learning Activities and is requested by the CMLTA in the event of a CCP Compliance Audit.
-While it is sufficient for Regulated Members to simply record and track the progress of Learning Objectives on their completed Learning Plans, the CCP Activity Log requests additional information to validate Learning Activities that were completed and the resultant impact on a Regulated Member’s professional practice.
-The online CCP Activity Log guides Regulated Members to input and save the required data and allows for the uploading of required supporting documentation, if applicable.
-The online CCP Activity Log requests the same data as listed on the Documentation Guidelines for Learning Activities.
+A fundamental component of the CCP is the recording of Learning Activities on the online CCP Activity Log throughout the year.
+Although it is a requirement for Regulated Members to record and track the progress of Learning Objectives on a completed Learning Plan for annual MLT Practice Permit renewal, the submission of a completed Activity Log is only required as a component of a CCP Compliance Audit.
+The CCP Activity Log requests additional information to validate Learning Activities that were completed and the resultant impact on a Regulated Member’s professional practice.
+The online CCP Activity Log guides Regulated Members to input and save the necessary data elements and allows for the uploading of supporting documentation, if applicable.
+The online CCP Activity Log requests the same information as listed on the Documentation Guidelines for Learning Activities.

-The Documentation Guidelines for Learning Activities was developed to serve as a quick reference to the data elements requested during the completion of the online CCP Activity Log to validate Learning Activities.
+The Documentation Guidelines for Learning Activities was developed to serve as a quick reference tool for the data elements requested during the completion of the online CCP Activity Log to validate the various categories of Learning Activities.

 Completing the CCP Activity Log

-To highlight awareness and to emphasize the importance of maintaining a CCP Activity Log, the CMLTA developed an interactive online format for Regulated Members to record the information necessary to validate Learning Activities.
-Regulated Members can access the CCP Activity Log through their Member Login on the CMLTA website.
+To increase awareness and to emphasize the importance of maintaining a CCP Activity Log throughout the year, the CMLTA developed an interactive online format for Regulated Members to record the information and data elements required to validate Learning Activities.
+Access to a CCP Activity Log is available at any time (excluding annual scheduled maintenance periods) through the Regulated Member Login on the CMLTA website.